AP All-America team: Tide leads with 4 of 10 CFP players

 Tight end — Noah Fant, junior, Iowa

 Wide Receivers — A.J.
-Brown, junior, Mississippi; David Sills IV, senior, West Virginia
+Brown, junior, Mississippi; David Sills V, senior, West Virginia

 All-purpose player — J.J.
 Taylor, sophomore, Arizona